robotraconteur/robotraconteur_standards/draft/framework_architecture.md

 * The ServicePath, a string representing the "Service Object" that the entry is associated with
 * The MemberName, a string representing the member within the "Service Object" the entry is associated with
 * The RequestID, a number used to match up a response message with the request
+* The ErrorType, a numeric code representing an error condition, or zero.
 * Requested QoS for the message (assumed reliable unless specified)
 * Data and parameters in the form of a list of "Message Elements"